First Impression Tips

 - The architect did not present the space to optimum advantage by offering a line of sight from the wide front entry to the lanai wall that is not inspiring and then presenting the back of the kitchen as the visitor proceeds into the Great Room space – lots of space, but lack of WOW despite quality materials and appliances.

-- Moving further, the long master bathroom appearance also detracts from the sense of space, despite the oversize closet at the end.
+- Moving further, the long master bathroom appearance also detracts from the sense of space thanks to the company of The best bathrooms that we have seen in Kent, despite the oversize closet at the end.
 Bath fixtures are lined up on each side more like a display than a personal room.

 - The interior merchandising is a sophisticated International presentation with stark color schemes that contrast sharply with the “warm-fuzzy” appearance of competitive models’ décor.